T-Python-Sep-24/UNIT-1-PROJECT/README.md

 After logging in as a resident, you can:
 .List your violations.
 .Search for a specific violation by its number.
 .Pay all violations or choose to pay in installments if eligible.
-.Send messages to management to object a violation.
-.View responses to your objections.
 Follow the on-screen instructions to complete each action.
 ## As for the Management :
 After logging in as a management user, you can:
 .Fine violations for Residents under your ministry.
-.Review and respond to Resident objections.
 .Apply discounts to all or specific Residents.
 .Check logs of issued fines and actions you've taken.
 You will only be able to interact with violations that assigned to your ministry